carylwyatt/carylwyatt.github.io/_posts/2018-08-20-week-of-20-august.md

 Kicking off this school year by wiping the "new" SD card! :boom: :star2:

 After finishing last week by saving a clone/image of the new SD card, I used GParted to delete all partitions and reformat the remaining bit to 32FAT.
 Now etcher is doing its thing and re-imaging from the saved image on the flash drive.
 If this works, I'd like to try it again using `dd` instead of etcher.
 I'm not sure why `dd` didn't work the first time I flash the SD card, but my bet is that my image wasn't a complete image.
 We'll find out!

+It worked!
+Amazing!
+I need to tweak the image, though.
+There were already containers built/running, which we probably don't want to do.
+I will erase all images/containers, and save the image again.
+Then try to `dd` instead of using etcher to flash.